danielharrell/open-eyes-lect-2017-18/Open.md

 eyes in speech, save to say that they are not closed, in being open; and not what they see, in being eyes?
-Yet if there is nothing more to say, nothing but what being open is not, then how is being open something rather than nothing?
+Yet if there is nothing more to say, nothing but what being open is not, then what makes being open something rather than nothing?

 Or to ask this question in the form that will guide me in my lecture tonight: how is being open possible? <!-- Need to